Michael-R-R/Unreal_Engine_4_01/README.md

 UNIVERSAL LANDSCAPER FOR HIRE:
   - Began working on some landscaping to better learn the sculpting tools, lightning, and texturing
   - Used Krita and https://tangrams.github.io/heightmapper/ I created a height map and imported it in UE4
+  - After importing the height map I used the erosion and raise terrain to shape the terrain to my desire
+  - Used the spline tool in order to create a path way up the mountain

 ![StartLandscape](https://user-images.githubusercontent.com/54217603/115094375-48c05700-9eeb-11eb-873b-472c5ac40b78.gif)